iwarner/CodeBlender-Middleman/source/localizable/docs/accessibility.md

 Emulating screen readers is important for testing the Web Version of the TMS project.

-The softwarre is mostly geared towards windows users, but through virtualisation or emulation we can achieve a good result through a Mac
+The software is mostly geared towards windows users, but through virtualisation or emulation we can achieve a good result through a Mac

 Please read [Screen Reader Testing][] tutorial for more information.